Alabama Housing Market Vitality

 Alabama Metro Housing Markets

 Alabama is comprised of thirteen metro housing markets that account for nearly 76% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Yellowhammer State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Alabama’s state economy is specialized in Construction, Other svcs, and Manufacturing.
 Information, Leisure Hosp, and Edu Health svcs industry sectors are less important to the state economy compared to the national economy.